Petertaiwo034/Ansible/README.md

       name=sshd
       state=restarted
-This will enable you to ssh into the server without using any key Footer
+This will enable you to ssh into the server without using any key

+All ansible secret and confidental data is stored is ANSIBLE VAULT Footer
 © 2022 GitHub, Inc.
 Footer navigation